Currier Museum of Art: Zimmerman House (1951)

 The museum operates tours of the nearby Zimmerman House, a Usonian House designed by Frank Lloyd Wright.
 It is complete with the original furnishings and the owners' fine art collection.
 The Zimmerman House is the only Wright-designed house in New England open for public tours, which are offered March–December.

 The Isadore J. and Lucille Zimmerman House was built in 1950.
 Wright designed the house, the interiors, all the furniture, the gardens, and even the mailbox.
 In 1979, the building was listed in the National Register of Historic Places.
 Dr. and Mrs. Zimmerman left the house to the Currier Museum of Art in 1988.
 In 1990 it was opened to the public so that visitors could enjoy a private world from the 1950s and 1960s including the Zimmermans' unique collection of modern art, pottery, and sculpture.
 It is the only Wright home open to the public in New England and one of only several of his Usonian homes open nationwide.

 Kalil House (1957)

 In 2019, the Currier Museum of Art acquired Kalil House, a second private residence in Manchester designed by Wright, for $970,000.
 The 1,400-sq.-ft.
+Kalil House is one of seven Usonian Automatic houses that were built.
+It is made of concrete blocks, 12 x 24 inches, laid without mortar, with rebar placed both horizontally and vertically in semicircular joints.
+After one or two rows of blocks were laid, cement grout was pumped or poured into the joints to bond the structure together.

-Kalil House is one of just seven Usonian Automatic glass-and-concrete houses sketched out by the architect.
-It consists of two bedrooms, two bathrooms, a kitchen and the L-shaped living room with a dining area.
+The house consists of two bedrooms, two bathrooms, a kitchen and the L-shaped living room with a dining area.